 Bureau of Energy Efficiency (BEE) is currently implementing first phase of fuel-efficiency norms which cover the light vehicles below 3.5 tonne.
 Additionally, for heavy duty vehicles, the norms have been notified by BEE.
-Although these are not addressed under the task force, it is speculated that improved fuel efficiency norms can have a positive impact on air quality.
+Although these are not addressed in detail under the task force, it is speculated that improved fuel efficiency norms can have a positive impact on air quality.
 Additionally, the role of new and emerging technologies would be very important in future as they could disrupt the business as usual, paving a way for cleaner fuels.
 For instance, the Shell is piloting a 5 tonne per day (TPD) plant in Bangalore for liquefaction of municipal waste to transport fuels which could pave a way for converting waste into transport fuels in future.
 Role of electricity is crucial for clean transportation and electric vehicle are being addressed by task force on clean transportation under this initiative.
-Commercial buildings such as hotels /restaurants, institutional areas, and residential societies can benefit from processing their own waste for energy.
-Waste-to-energy can partly fulfil the energy demand of waste generators for street lighting and cooking fuel.